A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Co3SOP Baseline

 \textbf{Image Backbone.} We adopt ResNet101-DCN \cite{he2016deep} as the image backbone to extract multi-scale image features from multi-view camera images.
 The extracted features are further refined using a Feature Pyramid Network (FPN) \cite{lin2017feature} to aggregate contextual information across scales.

-\textbf{Image Deformable Cross-Attention.} To integrate the 2D image feature into the 3D space, we apply a image deformable cross-attention as in SurroundOcc \cite{Wei_2023_ICCV}.
-This image deformable cross-attention mechanism aggregates multi-view 2D features and learns to map them into the corresponding 3D voxel locations, by considering geometric relationships, ensuring that spatial consistency is maintained when transitioning from 2D to 3D space.
+\textbf{Image To Voxel Transformation.} To integrate the 2D image feature into the 3D space, we apply a image deformable cross-attention as in SurroundOcc \cite{Wei_2023_ICCV}.
+This image deformable cross-attention mechanism aggregates multi-view 2D features and learns to map them into the corresponding 3D voxel locations, by considering geometric relationships, ensuring that spatial consistency is maintained when transitioning from 2D to 3D space:

+where $q_i\in Q_i$ is the corresponding position of query, $Q_i$ is a set of learnable voxel query, $W_{m}$ and $W_{m}^{'}$ are learnable weights, $A_{mlk}$ is attention weight, $p_{q}$ is the reference point of the voxel on the image and $\phi_l$ indicate the rescale sampling function.

-\textbf{3D Affine Transformation.} Before multi-agent fusion, voxel features from neighboring agents are transformed into the ego vehicle's coordinate frame using a 3D affine transformation module inspired by Spatial Transformer Networks \cite{jaderberg2015spatial}.
-The transformation matrix is computed from relative poses between agents, ensuring that voxel features from different coordinates are properly aligned for subsequent attention-based fusion.
+\textbf{Collaborative Vehicle Spatial Alignment.} Before multi-agent fusion, voxel features from neighboring agents are transformed into the ego vehicle's coordinate frame using a 3D affine transformation module inspired by Spatial Transformer Networks \cite{jaderberg2015spatial}.
+The transformation matrix is computed from relative poses between agents, ensuring that voxel features from different coordinates are properly aligned for subsequent attention-based fusion:

+where $AffineGrid$ is a projective transformation function and $T_{ji}^{4\times4}$ is the pose transformation matrix from vehicle $j$ to vehicle $i$.

-\textbf{Mask Voxel Deformable Cross-Attention.} To enable robust and adaptive fusion, each vehicle maintains a learnable confidence mask that estimates the voxel-wise reliability of its features.
+\textbf{Confidence Masked Feature Fusion.} To enable robust and adaptive fusion, each vehicle maintains a learnable confidence mask that estimates the voxel-level reliability of its features.
 In addition, a binary warping mask is generated during feature alignment to indicate valid projection areas.
 These two masks are combined to form a hybrid attention mask, which modulates the voxel deformable cross-attention.
 This design allows the ego vehicle to selectively aggregate features from its collaborators based on both alignment accuracy and confidence, suppressing unreliable or noisy regions.
-The voxel deformable attention dynamically samples neighboring points across agents, guided by learned offsets and the hybrid attention mask.
+The voxel deformable attention dynamically samples neighboring points across agents, guided by learned offsets and the hybrid attention mask: